PseudoKnight/CHDiscord/README.md

 ### discord_member_info([server], member)
 Gets an array of data for Discord user.
-Array contains 'userid', 'username', and 'bot' (boolean).
+Array contains 'userid', 'username', 'displayname', and 'bot' (boolean).
 For this guild server it also contains:
 'nickname' (empty if not set), 'color' array (null if none), and 'avatar' effective url.

 ### discord_member_get_roles([server], member)